Finance

 Securing financing for your small business when it most needs it can be ‘make or break’.
 Small businesses are especially vulnerable to the volatility of poor trading conditions like a recession.

-Even a minor dip in sales revenue can send a start-up or small business to the wall, and this is why lenders need to know their funds are in good hands.
-While the process to get a loan is stringent the positive is when you get the approval, you know it’s due to have a robust business model.
+Even a minor dip in sales revenue can send a startup or small business to the wall, which is why lenders need to know their funds are in good hands.
+While the process to get a loan is stringent, the positive is when you get the approval, you know it’s due to having a robust business model.

 Thankfully, there are steps you can take to improve your chances of success with a lender.
-Here are some essential tasks that must work well for you before applying for business finance.
+Some essential tasks must work well for you before applying for business finance.

 Well-Grounded Business Plan

-Having a sound business plan is key to securing investment for your business.
-You need to make sure that you have a complete, realistic business plan that articulates every facet of your company.
-The executive summary must present what you do, who for and why it’s a great offering, so lenders are encouraged to delve deeper into the detail of the plan.
+Having a sound business plan is critical to securing investment for your business.
+You must ensure you have a complete, realistic business plan articulating every facet of your company.
+The executive summary must present what you do, who for and why it’s a great offering so lenders are encouraged to delve deeper into the plan’s details.

 Improve Your Credit Score

 Learn how your credit score is calculated and stay up-to-date with it so that you know if anything needs doing – like paying off business credit cards and other loans – before applying for new funding.
-If you’ve just started your business and it has no credit history, your credit score may be taken into account if you apply for a bank loan, so keep on top of that too.
+If you’ve just started your business and it has no credit history, your credit score may be considered if you apply for a bank loan, so keep on top of that, too.

 Rent Your Premises

-Purchasing an office building might seem tempting if you can, but lenders tend to prefer businesses that rent, rather than buy their workplace.
-This is because they prefer to see you investing your money into assets that will generate income for your business, such as equipment and inventory.
+Purchasing an office building might seem tempting if you can, but lenders tend to prefer businesses that rent rather than buy their workplace.
+This is because they like to see you investing your money into assets that will generate income for your business, such as equipment and inventory.

-Of course, if you own commercial real estate and earn an income, lenders view this investment favorably.
+Of course, if you own commercial real estate and earn an income, lenders view this investment favourably.
 Personal assets can be used as security for loans.
-Often small business owners need to use their assets like property as security to get a loan for their company.
+Often, small business owners need to use their assets, such as property, as security to get a loan for their company.

 Funding Sources

 There are many options for funding your startup.
-Most small business owners approach their bank for loan.
-If their bank doesn’t approve the funds then the other options include:
+Most small business owners approach their bank for loans.
+If their bank doesn’t approve the funds, then the other options include the following:

 Plus, there are more small business funding options too, including:

-Even with a solid business plan you might have better luck avoiding the banks altogether and applying to a small business funding circle, including private investors like angel investors.
-This action does not relieve you from providing the fundamentals that show the health and potential of the business.
+Even with a solid business plan, you might have better luck avoiding the banks altogether and applying to a small business funding circle, including private investors like angel investors.
+However, this action does not relieve you from providing the fundamentals that show the business’s health and potential.

 Lenders are in the business of lending money to make money.
 They need to know your business is a sound investment and can afford the repayments.
 Every lender, from your angel to top-tier banks, needs to earn a profit from their investment, and they, as such, conduct risk assessments before approving the loan.
 The higher the risk, the higher the interest rate too.